zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ZWE7APLY | APPLY | Sample SMP/E ACCEPT job | ZOWE.AZWE001.F1
 ZWE8ACPT | ACCEPT | Sample SMP/E ACCEPT job | ZOWE.AZWE001.F1

-**Note:** When Zowe is downloaded from the web, the RELFILE data set name will be prefixed by your chosen high-level qualifier.
+**Note:** When Zowe is downloaded from the web, the RELFILE data set name will be prefixed by your chosen high-level qualifier, as documented in the [Extract and expand the compressed SMPMCS and RELFILEs](#extract-and-expand-the-compressed-smpmcs-and-relfiles) section.

-You can access the sample installation jobs by performing an SMP/E RECEIVE (refer to [Perform SMP/E Receive](#perform-smp/e-receive)), then copy the jobs from the RELFILES to a work data set for editing and submission.
+You can access the sample installation jobs by performing an SMP/E RECEIVE (refer to [Perform SMP/E RECEIVE](#perform-smp-e-receive)), then copy the jobs from the RELFILES to a work data set for editing and submission.

 You can also copy the sample installation jobs from the product files by submitting the following job.
 Before you submit the job, add a job statement and change the lowercase parameters to uppercase values to meet the requirements of your site.